olavowilke/biblioteca-backend/README.md

 The application's back-end was done with Java + Spring, I also used docker to provide a instance of Postgres.

-This app also has a front-end, which is available at [Leo's github](https://github.com/leonardo-earruda).

-[Pietro](https://github.com/pietroow) guided us during the project, applying agile methods and reviewing all the code wrote.

 ## What You Need
 * Java 11
 * Maven